We’re here to support you with…

 2. Issuing court proceedings for the debt.

-Court proceedings commence with the filing of a Statement of Claim.
-The Court handling the matter depends on the amount of the debt and the forms required vary so it’s important to seek legal advice at this stage.
+Court proceedings commence with the filing of a statement of claim.
+The court handling the matter depends on the amount of the debt and the forms required vary so it’s important to seek legal advice at this stage.

-3. Debtor Response
+3. Debtor response

-The way that the debtor responds to the Statement of Claim determines the next steps.
-They may agree to an installment order, they may not respond at all in which case a Court Judgment will be obtained or they may file a Defence.
+The way that the debtor responds to the statement of claim determines the next steps.
+They may agree to an installment order, they may not respond at all in which case a court Judgment will be obtained or they may file a defence.

-4. Statutory Demand Issue if Required
+4. Statutory demand issue if required

-Statutory Demand may be issued in few circumstances.
+A statutory demand may be issued in few circumstances.
 A statutory demand is a formal written request that a debt must be paid.

 Court Judgements